 Everything I have mentioned so far will remain quite theoretical and abstract if I do not dive into the serious, tangible consequences of sexist advertisement.
 Why after all, should we care about mere images?

-Primo Levi explains that what makes large-scale violence possible is the rendering of a human being so Other, that violence perpetrated against them is not perceived as such and that the bystanders who witness it do not object to it.
+Philosopher Sophie Oliver, building on the work of Primo Levi, explains that what makes large-scale violence possible is the rendering of a human being so Other, that violence perpetrated against them is not perceived as such and that the bystanders who witness it do not object to it.
 The ones committing the violence do not feel remorse, the witnesses do not object.
 Is there a better way of Othering than turning a human being into an object?
 Than turning a woman into a piece of photography, a car, a skirt?

 We are so used to the objectification of women that we barely blink an eye when we see the images I have shown.
 They do not strike us as objectifying: we just see a product being sold, no longer the woman sold in the process too.
 Desensitisation is an essential vehicle of violence.
 If we can’t even recognise the violence in the images we are looking at, how can we possible expect to fare any better in real life?